soonick/soonick.github.io/_drafts/2019-12-11-debugging-assembly-with-gdb.md

   syscall
 ```

-If we save this in a a file named examble.asm, we generate the executable with these commands:
+If we save this in a file named example.asm, we can generate the executable with these commands:

 ```bash
 nasm -f elf64 -g -F dwarf -o example.o example.asm